Duda raises $25 million to bring its website-building platform to more companies

 Last week, for example, WordPress.com parent Automattic raised $300 million from Salesforce at a $3 billion valuation.
 Others in the space include Squarespace, which has raised nearly $300 million from investors, and Wix, which has gone from strength to strength on the Nasdaq since its 2013 IPO — its shares hit an all-time high of $155 last month, significantly over its $16.50 IPO price.
 Weebly, meanwhile, had raised around $40 million before it was acquired by Jack Dorsey’s Square last year.

-Duda, for its part, claims that more than 6,000 customers have developed over half-a-million websites through its platform.
+Duda, for its part, claims that more than 6,000 customers have developed over half a million websites through its platform.
 The startup had previously raised around $21 million, and with another $25 million in the bank it aims to “accelerate” its sales and marketing push and grow its R&D team, which is based in Israel.

 “We have seen tremendous growth in the past year, and this investment will really help us expand the business and boost development to continuously meet our customers’ specialized needs,” added Duda cofounder and CEO Amir Glatt.